 Some dental hospitals have specialist teams to help patients affected by hypodontia, who can provide a coordinated treatment plan involving all the necessary experts.
 Ask your Dentist about being referred to one, if this facility is available in your area.
 If it is not available in your area some hospitals can, on occasion, treat Ectodermal Dysplasia patients from other regions.
 Ask to be referred to your nearest dental hospital for an assessment.

-Please go to the home page for more help and information regarding teeth.
+Please go to our article library for more help and information regarding teeth.